pugjs/pug-en/src/language/plain-text.md

 ### Not recommended

-Depending on where you need the whitespace, you could add an extra space at the beginning of the plain text line (after the pipe for piped text).
-Or you could add a trailing space at the *end* of the plain text line.
-Less often, you might need extra space *inside the tag*, but it's the same idea --- extra spaces at the beginning of the text (after the tag), or at the end of the line.
+Depending on where you need the whitespace, you could add an extra space at the beginning of the text (after the block indentation, pipe character, and/or tag).
+Or you could add a trailing space at the *end* of the text.

 **NOTE** the trailing and leading spaces here: